jarednexgent/Kazaamsi/README.md

 #### Remote AMSI Bypass via AmsiScanBuffer Patching

-Kazaamsi is a lightweight tool for disabling Windows Antimalware Scan Interface (AMSI) in remote processes by directly patching the `AmsiScanBuffer` function.

-Operates out-of-process, allowing you to neutralize AMSI protections in arbitrary targets, such as injected PowerShell or CLR hosts.
+Kazaamsi is a lightweight tool for disabling the Windows Antimalware Scan Interface (AMSI) in remote processes by directly patching the `AmsiScanBuffer` function.
+It operates out of process, allowing you to neutralize AMSI protections in arbitrary targets—such as injected PowerShell or CLR hosts.

 ---